alanrogers/eghop/src/suggested.md

     into modern humans and continue to exist in the genomes of people alive today."

+1. [Betti et al. 2020][betti20:n] Climate shaped how Neolithic farmers and European hunter-gatherers interacted after a major slowdown from 6,100 BCE to 4,500 BCE.

+    * "We identify four axes of [European Neolithic] expansion and observe a slowdown along three axes when crossing the same climatic threshold.
+This threshold reflects the quality of the growing season, suggesting that Near Eastern crops might have struggled under more challenging climatic conditions.
+This same threshold also predicts the mixing of farmers and hunter-gatherers as estimated from ancient DNA, suggesting that unreliable yields in these regions might have favoured the contact between the two groups."

+1. [Porubsky et al. 2020][porubsky20:ng] Recurrent inversion toggling and great ape genome evolution.

+  * "the X chromosome is most enriched (2.5-fold) for inversions, on the basis of its size and duplication content.
+There is an excess of differentially expressed primate genes near the breakpoints of large (>100 kilobases (kb)) inversions but not smaller events.
+We show that when great ape lineage-specific duplications emerge, they preferentially (approximately 75%) occur in an inverted orientation compared to that at their ancestral locus.
+We construct megabase-pair scale haplotypes for individual chromosomes and identify 23 genomic regions that have recurrently toggled between a direct and an inverted state over 15 million years.
+The direct orientation is most frequently the derived state for human polymorphisms that predispose to recurrent copy number variants associated with neurodevelopmental disease."

+1. [Galtier and Rouselle.
+2020][galtier20:g] How much does Ne vary among species?

+  * "We assess the magnitude of variation in drift power among species of animals via its effect on the mutation load. ...
+We estimate that the power of drift varies by a factor of at least 500 between large-Ne and small-Ne species of animals, i.e., an order of magnitude more than the among-species variation in genetic diversity."

+1. [Yin et al. 2020][yin20:nsr] The draft genome of mandrill (Mandrillus sphinx): An Old World monkey.

+  * "We found that 17 genes in the mandrill that have been associated with disease phenotypes in human such as Lung cancer, cranial volume and asthma, barbored amino acids changing mutations.
+Gene family analyses revealed expansion of several genes, and several genes associated with stress environmental adaptation and innate immunity responses exhibited signatures of positive selection.
+In summary, we established the first draft genome of  the mandrill of value for studies on evolution and human health."

+1. [He et al. 2019][he19:nc] Long-read assembly of the Chinese rhesus macaque genome and identification of ape-specific structural variants.

+  * "We present a high-quality de novo genome assembly (rheMacS) of the Chinese rhesus macaque (Macaca mulatta) using long-read sequencing and multiplatform scaffolding approaches.
+Compared to the current Indian rhesus macaque reference genome (rheMac8), rheMacS increases sequence contiguity 75-fold, closing 21,940 of the remaining assembly gaps (60.8 Mbp).
+We improve gene annotation by generating more than two million full-length transcripts from ten different tissues by long-read RNA sequencing.
+We sequence resolve 53,916 structural variants (96% novel) and identify 17,000 ape-specific structural variants (ASSVs) based on comparison to ape genomes."

+1. [Byrne et al. 2020][byrne20:ng] Dutch population structure across space, time and GWAS design.

+  * The authors use haplotype sharing to estimate the fine-grained population structure and history of the Dutch population.
+"Despite superexponential population growth, regional demographic estimates reveal population crashes contemporaneous with the Black Death.
+Within Dutch and international data, GWAS incorporating fine-grained haplotypic covariates are less confounded than standard methods."

+1. [Parreira et al. 2020][parreira20:h] Genetic consequences of social structure in the golden-crowned sifaka.

+  * "We observe high excess of heterozygotes within [social groups (SGs)]. ...
+While offspring are characterised by a high excess of heterozygotes (FIS < 0), the reproductive pair does not show dramatic departures from Hardy–Weinberg expectations.
+Moreover, the heterozygosity excess disappears at larger geographic scales (sites and forests). ...
+Our results suggest that social structure leads to high levels of outbreeding without the need for active inbreeding avoidance mechanisms."

 1. [Rinker et al. 2020][rinker20:nee] Neanderthal introgression reintroduced functional ancestral alleles lost in Eurasian populations.